Hakozaki Line

-The Hakozaki Line (箱崎線, Hakozaki-sen) is a subway line, which forms part of the Fukuoka City Subway system in the city of Fukuoka, Japan.
+The Hakozaki Line (箱崎線, Hakozaki-sen) is a subway line, which forms part of the Fukuoka City Subway system in Fukuoka, Japan.
 It connects Nakasu-Kawabata in Hakata Ward with Kaizuka in Higashi Ward, all within Fukuoka.
 The line's color on maps is blue.
 Officially, the line is called Line 2 (Hakozaki Line) (2号線(箱崎線), Ni-gō-sen (Hakozaki-sen)).
-Like other Fukuoka City Subway lines, stations are equipped with automatic platform gates, and trains are automatically operated by ATO system.
+Like other lines on the subway system, stations are equipped with automatic platform gates, and trains are automatically operated by an ATO system.

 Service outline

-The line has a through service with the Fukuoka City Subway Kūkō Line.
-Half of its trains go through the Kūkō Line, while the remainder terminate within the Hakozaki Line.
-Unlike the Kūkō Line, there is no through service with the JR Chikuhi Line.
+The line has a through service with the Fukuoka City Subway Airport Line.
+Half of its trains go through the Airport Line, while the remainder terminate within the Hakozaki Line.
+Unlike the Airport Line, there is no through service with the JR Chikuhi Line.